 In one of his most celebrated series, “Materials, rhythms and compositions,” which deservingly won first prize at “Dak'art, the Biennale of Contemporary African Art, 1988,” Viyé consummated his distinguished body of seven paintings on wooden planks covered in mud cloth.

-This was ensued by tying and joining sections of the lumber and painting them in an apathetic reddish adobe pigment giving the impression and immediate feeling of the flatness, aridity and hardships of the Senegalese hinterland.
+This was ensured by tying and joining sections of the lumber and painting them in an apathetic reddish adobe pigment giving the impression and immediate feeling of the flatness, aridity and hardships of the Senegalese hinterland.
 He then fashioned canvas sachets that resemble Shona or Tsonga snuff bottles of compressed spherical form.
-Upon filling the sachets with black soil, he rhythmically tied them on distinct sections of his compositions to create a heavily textured relief surface.
+Upon filling the sachets with black soil, he rhythmically tied them to distinct sections of his composition to create a heavily textured relief surface.